 Cimarron currently produces a Wyatt Earp Buntline revolver rifle styled after the 1993 movie Tombstone, a movie about Wyatt Earp and his brothers who have to rid the town of Tombstone, Arizona from an unlawful gang of Cowboys, led by “Curly Bill.”
 This firearm still remains one of the most popular handguns for sale on the market, largely due to its continued connection to the Wyatt Earp folklore.

 The Cimarron Wyatt Earp Buntline features an old model hardened case frame with a 10-inch barrel.
 The gun weighs in at 2.69 pounds, and the grip is walnut with an inlaid silver medallion.
-It continues the .45 caliber tradition, and can hold six rounds.
+It continues the .45 caliber tradition and can hold six rounds.
 It has a traditional blued finish with fixed sights.

 While it’s not a particularly cheap handgun, it packs a lot of punch for the price.
 The finished, sleek look of the grip combined with the 10-inch blued barrel makes it look quite rich.
-For an historic replica, the price is actually quite right.
+For a historic replica, the price is actually quite right.

 The 31 Buggy Rifles